semeniuta/CarND-Capstone/README.md

 pip install -r requirements.txt
 ```

 Note: `eventlet` version 0.19.0 from PyPI doesn't have the `monkey_patch` function, while the one from the Ubuntu repo does.
+Additionally, `pandas` is installed to support the custom traffic light classification logic.

 ### Udacity workspace